django-commons/django-typer/doc/source/extensions.rst

 The django-typer_ plugin mechanism supports all three of these use cases in a way that respects the precedence order of apps in the :setting:`INSTALLED_APPS` setting.
-In this tutorial we walk through an example of each using a :ref:`generic backup command <generic_backup>`.
-First we'll see how we might  :ref:`use inheritance (1) <inheritance>` to override and change the behavior of a subcommand.
-Then we'll see how we can :ref:`add subcommands (2) <plugin>` to an upstream command using plugins.
-Finally we'll use pluggy_ to implement a hook system that allows us to :ref:`add custom logic (3) <hooks>` to an upstream command.
+In this tutorial we walk through an example of each using a

-.. _generic_backup:
+:ref:`generic backup command <extensions:A Generic Backup Command>`.
+First we'll see how we might :ref:`use inheritance (1) <extensions:Inheritance>` to override and change the behavior of a subcommand.
+Then we'll see how we can :ref:`add subcommands (2) <extensions:CLI Plugins>` to an upstream command using plugins.
+Finally we'll use pluggy_ to implement a hook system that allows us to :ref:`add custom logic (3) <extensions:Logic Plugins>` to an upstream command.

 A Generic Backup Command
 -------------------------